arefins-Lab/Residential-Network-Design-and-Deployment/README.md

 The deployment was based on a single ISP connection and aligned strictly with the client’s requirements — balancing performance, reliability, and cost‑effectiveness.

-⚙️ Project Constraints & Requirements
+⚙️ Project Constraints & Requirements:
 ISP: Single 210 Mbps broadband connection

 Equipment Quality: Moderate‑to‑high grade, reliable but cost‑effective